 The museum loves to give back to its neighbors.
 All residents who live within one of the museum’s six surrounding neighborhoods qualify for a free membership.
 Neighborhood Club members also receive exclusive quarterly nights at the museum, reduced cost for StarPoint camp, and newsletter updates.
 To enroll, visit the museum Box Office with your photo ID, a copy of a utility bill, and/or a copy of a lease agreement to verify proof of neighborhood residency.

 StarPoint Summer Camp

-For nearly 30 years, the museum has offered neighborhood youth an affordable, curriculum-based summer program.
-StarPoint Summer Camp is a unique, six week long camp available to ages 6–12.
+For over 30 years, the museum has offered neighborhood youth an affordable, curriculum-based summer program.
+StarPoint Summer Camp is a unique camp available to neighborhood youth ages 6–12 for up to four weeks.
 Each week is themed according to an extraordinary exhibit or element in the museum and the curriculum is developed by trained museum educators.

 Mid-North Promise Program

-Through museum programs and community partnerships, the Mid-North Promise Program provides academic support for families with children who live in one of the six Mid-North neighborhoods.
+Through museum programs and community partnerships, the Old National Bank Mid-North Promise Program provides academic support for families with children who live in one of the six Mid-North neighborhoods.